 Which dogs are prone to heat stroke?

-There are certain types and breeds of dogs that are more prone to heat stress than others.
+There are certain types and breeds of dogs that are more prone to developing heatstroke than others because of factors that hinder the efficacy of these cooling mechanisms.
 If your dog falls into any of these categories, please take heed:

 - Older dogs